Agoric/documentation/main/ertp/api/issuer.md

 - `payment` `{Payment}`
 - Returns: `{Boolean}`

-Returns `true` if the `payment` continues to have value.
+Returns `true` if the `payment` was created by the issuer and has not yet been destroyed.
 If `payment` is a promise, the operation proceeds upon resolution.